 Bad spark plugs can significantly decrease your fuel economy.
 You might be able to tell if the spark plugs are misfiring based on a sudden drop in your van's gas mileage.

 Other ways to tell if you have one or more bad spark plugs include the vehicle surging or making rough noises when idling or when you are trying to start it.
+Find the best fuel-efficient spark plugs and replace them, and that should fix the problem.

 16. Gas Prices